-Faraday D. Go, 48, is the President and Chief Executive Officer of APVI.
-He is also the Executive Vice President of Robinsons Land Corporation.
-Prior to joining RLC, he was Vice President of the Retail Management and Corporate Sales Division of Digitel Mobile Philippines, Inc. He has over fifteen years' experience in the following businesses: Apo Cement, JG Summit Petrochemical Corporation and Digitel Mobile Philippines, Inc. He received a Bachelor of Science degree in Management (Minor in Finance) from the Ateneo de Manila University in 1998.
+Faraday D. Go, 49, is the Chairman, President, and Chief Executive Officer of Altus Property Ventures, Inc. He is also the Chairman of RL Commercial REIT, Inc. ("RCR").
+He also serves as the Executive Vice President of Robinsons Land Corporation ("RLC") effective June 1, 2018.
+Prior to joining RLC, he was the Vice President of the Retail Management and Corporate Sales Division of Digitel Mobile Philippines, Inc. He has over fifteen years' experience in the following businesses: Apo Cement, JG Summit Petrochemical Corporation and Digitel Mobile Philippines, Inc. He received a Bachelor of Science degree in Management (Minor in Finance) from the Ateneo de Manila University in 1998.

-Lance Y. Gokongwei, 57, is a Director of Altus Property Ventures, Inc. He is also the Chairman of Cebu Air, Inc., Universal Robina Corporation, Robinsons Retail Holdings, Inc., Universal Hotels and Resorts, Inc., and JG Summit Olefins Corporation.
-He is the President and Chief Executive Officer of JG Summit Holdings, Inc. He is a Director and Vice Chairman of the Executive Committee of Manila Electric Company, and a Director of RL Commercial REIT, Inc., Oriental Petroleum and Minerals Corporation, Singapore Land Group Limited, Shakey's Asia Pizza Ventures, Inc., AB Capital and Investment Corporation, and Endeavor Acquisition Corporation.
-He is a Trustee and the Chairman of the Gokongwei Brothers Foundation, Inc., Robinsons Land Foundation, Inc. and Universal Cultural Foundation, Inc. He received a Bachelor of Science degree inn Applied Science from the University of Pennsylvania.
+Lance Y. Gokongwei, 58, is a Director of Altus Property Ventures, Inc. He is also the President and Chief Executive Officer and Executive Director of JGSHI since May 14, 2018.
+He is the Chairman of Cebu Air, Inc. and Universal Robina Corporation.
+Effective February 1, 2025, he assumed the role of Chairman of Robinsons Land Corporation and, as of January 1, 2025, serves as a Board Adviser of Robinsons Retail Holdings, Inc. He is also a Director and Vice Chairman of the Executive Committee of Manila Electric Company, as well as a Director of RL Commercial REIT, Inc., Altus Property Ventures, Inc., Oriental Petroleum and Minerals Corporation, Singapore Land Group Limited, Shakey's Asia Pizza Ventures, Inc., AB Capital and Investment Corporation, Endeavor Acquisition Corporation and SP New Energy Corporation.
+He is a Trustee and the Chairman of the Gokongwei Brothers Foundation, Inc. He holds a Bachelor of Science degree in Finance and a Bachelor of Science degree in Applied Science from the University of Pennsylvania.

-Corazon L. Ang Ley, 56, is a Director of APVI.
+Corazon L. Ang Ley, 57, is a Director of APVI.
 She is also the Senior Vice President and Corporate Land Acquisition Head for RLC.
-She's held various positions and functions within RLC during her 29 years of service including her 3 year stint in China.
-She is also a Board Member of several companies namely Altus Mall Ventures, Inc., Robinsons Realty and Management Corp, RL Property Management, Inc. and RL Logistix and Industrials, Inc. She graduated from the University of the Philippines - Asian Institute of Tourism in 1987.
+She's held various positions and functions within RLC during her 31 years of service including her 3 year stint in China.
+She is also a Board Member of several companies namely Altus Mall Ventures, Inc., Robinsons Realty and Management Corp, RL Property Management, Inc., RL Logistix and Industrials, Inc., RHK Land Corporation and Bonifacio Property Ventures, Inc. She graduated from the University of the Philippines - Asian Institute of Tourism.